Main Plant Update:

 New to BGCAPP?

 The Blue Grass Chemical Agent-Destruction Pilot Plant is a state-of-the-art facility safely destroying the chemical weapons stockpile in storage at the Blue Grass Army Depot near Richmond, Kentucky.
 The main plant is using neutralization to destroy the nerve-agent stockpile.
 The decision was made to not use the supercritical water oxidation system to process hydrolysate, the product of the neutralization process.
 This secondary waste is shipped to a licensed and permitted hazardous waste treatment, storage and disposal facility.
 A Static Detonation Chamber (SDC) destroyed the mustard agent stockpile.
 This SDC, along with a larger SDC 2000, will augment the main plant by destroying drained rocket warheads and overpacked rockets, and potentially undrained rocket warheads.
-Pending environmental approvals, operations to separate problematic rockets warheads from rocket motors will take place in the SDC 2000 Earth-Covered Magazine.
-The warheads will be placed in special containers and sent to the SDC 2000 for destruction.
 The safety of the workforce and the environment, as well as of the neighboring communities, is the program’s most important priority.